Valley City in Barnes County, North Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Parks & Recreational Areas.
 A significant historical date for this entry is April 5, 1881.

 Location.
 46° 55.294′ N, 98° 0.432′ W. Marker is in Valley City, North Dakota, in Barnes County.
-Marker can be reached from the intersection of 4th Street Southwest and 5th Avenue Southwest, on the right when traveling west.
+It can be reached from the intersection of 4th Street Southwest and 5th Avenue Southwest, on the right when traveling west.
 The bandshell is located near the center of Valley City Park.
 Touch for map.
 Marker is at or near this postal address: 440 4th Street Southwest, Valley City ND 58072, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Soothing Sounds of Splashing Water (a few steps from this marker); Historic Neighborhood (within shouting distance of this marker); Bridges to the Past (about 400 feet away, measured in a direct line); Building the Railroad (about 800 feet away); Sun Kink Rail (approx. 0.2 miles away); 136 Lb.
+At least 8 other markers are within walking distance of this marker: Soothing Sounds of Splashing Water (a few steps from this marker); Historic Neighborhood (within shouting distance of this marker); Bridges to the Past (about 400 feet away, measured in a direct line); Building the Railroad (about 800 feet away); Sun Kink Rail (approx. 0.2 miles away); 136 Lb.
 Rail (approx. 0.2 miles away); 90 Lb.
 Rail (approx. 0.2 miles away); 66 Lb.
 Rail (approx. 0.2 miles away).
 Touch for a list and map of all markers in Valley City.

 Also see . . .